 Course Advisory: SCC minimum English and Math standards.
 This is a comprehensive course designed for the intercollegiate student/athlete.
 The course focus is on continued development and enhancement of physical performance and maintenance level required of each student/athlete's respective sport.
 The course will focus on learning and execution of fitness/conditioning parameters as well as pre and post-tests on sport specific abilities applicable to each student/athlete's sport or activity.
+Repeatable 3 times.
 Formerly PE 005G.
-Repeatable 3 times.
 One-half hour lecture, one and one-half or two and one-half hours activity.

+KINE 005J

-KINE 005J 1.00 or 1.50 Units Beginning Body Conditioning
+Beginning Body Conditioning